Oral Comprehension with picture books.

 5. Teaching and Modelling Positive Values

-· Role of educators:
+·Role of educators:

 Teachers and staff act as role models for moral behaviour by demonstrating fairness, integrity, and care in their interactions.

-· School rules and discipline: A clear and consistent system of rules helps reinforce the importance of fairness, justice, and respect for others.
-Practical Ways to Foster Moral Development in Schools:
+A clear and consistent system of rules helps reinforce the importance of fairness, justice, and respect for others.

 1. Incorporating Moral Education in Curriculum